AlexGred/OneScreen/README.md

 * Option for edit slideshow from theme settings page
 * Classes for ease styling your blocks and social network icons
 * Code with LESS

+## Slideshow configuration
+Slideshow can configure completely from theme settings page.
+You need upload image, add title, description and link for active button.